 cmd.Parameters.Add("@InputID", SqlDbType.Int).Value = ParameterDirection.Output;

-That's creating an input parameter - but giving it a value which is the enum value ParameterDirection.Output
+That's creating an input parameter - but giving it a value which is the enum value ParameterDirection.Output.
+You want:

 cmd.Parameters.Add("@InputID", SqlDbType.Int).Direction = ParameterDirection.Output;